KyloIO/kylo-docs/KyloBestPractices.rst

 best practices and consider security, regulatory requirements, and error handling.

-A good reference model is Think Big’s standard ingest template.
+A good reference model is Kylo’s standard ingest template.
 This can serve as a model for best practices and can be adapted to an organization’s individual requirements.